Yone-Kenta/unity-stream-demo/README.md

 # Unity Streaming & Screenshot Guide (Project 4)

 This Unity project streams the main camera to a Node.js companion server and captures on-demand screenshots.
-The hosted web page shows the live feed, a screenshot gallery (with names and likes), and a real-time comment board.
+The hosted web page shows the live feed, a screenshot gallery (with timestamps and likes), and a real-time comment board.

 ## Prerequisites